 We hear much of "Fathers of English Spiritualism."
-If the paternity be genuine I must needs be the grandfather, for they are, almost without exception, my converts; and thus, in a symbolical sense, my children.
-I must confess that I stand in the position of many parents; being heartily ashained of some of my offspring.
+If the paternity be genuine, I must needs be the graudfather, for they are, almost without exception, my converts; and thus, in a symbolical sense, my children.
+I must confess that I stand in the position of many parents; being heartily ashamed of some of my offspring.
 With me, their father, they were thorough in their investigations, and based conviction only on absolute certainty.
 Now, they have cast caution aside, and seem to experience an insane pleasure in being duped.
 Should I try to convince them of their folly they turn on me in fury; and, if unable to injure me otherwise, degrade themselves by inventing and circulating monstrous falsehoods, which they trust will damage my moral character.
 Truly, I am an unfortunate father.
 Happily, however, this class of my children is in a decided minority; and of the majority I may well be proud.
-These last, and not their self-assertive brethren, were the real founders of our cause.
-While pseudo "Fathers of Spiritualism" blew the trumpet of their own praise, others worked.
-Some of those workers have retired with sorrow and disgust from the wilderness of puppet-shows at present miscalled Spiritualism.
+These last, and not their selfassertive brethren, were the real founders of our cause.
+While pseudo-" Fathers of spiritualism" blew the trumpet of their own praise, others worked.
+Some of those workers have retired with sorrow and disgust from the wilderness of puppet-shows at present miscalled spiritualism.
 Others are rejoicing in the change which has freed them from the cares of earth.
-Amongst these last, let me name wire affectionate remembrance my friend Mr. William Cox, Jermyn Street.
-Years before Modern Spiritualism has birth, he was by thought and act a Spiritualist.
-Thu when the subject arose into prominence, it came to his as a familiar, rather than a novel guest.
-His house was home for mediums arriving from every country, and I the best of hosts; a man incapable of an unworthy action the very soul of truth.
-At the time of the Sir Davi Brewster falsehood he first took up the cudgels in m defence.
-We owe a grateful tribute to men of his stamp and his name should not be forgotten.
-But I must tur from this pleasant theme.
+Amongst these last, let me name with affectionate remembrance my friend, Mr. William Cox, of Jermyn Street.
+Years before modern spiritualism had birth, he was, by thought and act, a spiritualist.
+Thus, when the subject arose into prominence, it came to him as a familiar, rather than a novel guest.
+His house was a home for mediums arriving from every country, and he the best of hosts; a man incapable of an unworthy action; the very soul of truth.
+At the time of the Sir David Brewster falsehood he first took up the endgels in my defence.
+We owe a grateful tribute to men of his stamp, and his name should not be forgotten.
+But I must turn from this pleasant theme.

-The first "discovery" made in the interests of medium was, that "coloring matter might be transmitted from th materialized hand or form to the medium."
-Variou committees had hit upon the plan of secretly placing paint on the instruments used at dark séances. instruments having been actively swung and sounded stains of paint would be found on the "medium's" hands For a time Spiritualists no less than sceptics were conten to denounce such persons as impostors.
-At length some veteran dupe delighted his fellow-enthusiasts with the in genious "explanation" above-mentioned.
-It was the first thing of the kind, and obtained a rapturous reception Such success naturally excited emulation.
-There arose a race of Spiritualists whose lives were devoted to the upholding of the extraordinary theory that because, when fraud was committed, the mediums concerned appeared to be the guilty parties, they must needs be innocent, and because the spirits appeared to be innocent, they were as suredly guilty.
+The first "discovery" made in the interests of mediums was, that "colouring matter might be transmitted from the materialized hand or form to the medium."
+Various committees had hit upon the plan of secretly placing paint on the instruments used at dark seaures.
+The said instruments having been actively swung and sounded, stains of paint would be found on the "medium's" hands.
+For a time spiritualists no less than sceptics were content to denounce such persons as impostors.
+At length some veteran dupe delighted his fellow-enthusiasts with the ingenious "explanation" above mentioned.
+It was the first thing of the kind, and obtained a rapturous reception.
+Such success naturally excited emulation.
+There arose a race of spiritualists whose lives were devoted to the upholding of the extraordinary theory that because when fraud was committed, the mediums concerned appeared to be the guilty parties, they must needs be innocent; and because the spirits appeared to be innocent, they were assuredly guilty.
 And now these "explanations" fall upon us "thick as autumn leaves in Vallombrosa."
-Here is a sample of the class, extracted from the columns of the

-Banner of Light (was not such a title given in jest to such a paper?):
+Here is a sample of the class; extracted from the columns of the Banner of Light; (was not such a title given in jest to such a paper?)